ChenSizhe13893461199/Fast-AMPs-Discovery-Projects/README.md

 This work is supervised by **Professor Tian Liu**, **Professor Cangzhi Jia**, and **Research Associate Fellow Qiuyu Gong**.
 The research work is primiarily finished by **Sizhe Chen** (PhD student), **Huitang Qi** (PhD student), and **Xingzhuo Zhu** (MPhil student) with equal contributions.

 #### Acknowledgement
-We highly appreciate the academic guidance and manuscript proof-reading by PhD student **Sizhe Chen**’s mentor **Professor Francis K. L. CHAN**, and **Research Assistant Professor Qi Su** at Department of Medicine and Therapeutics, Faculty of Medicine, Chinese University of Hong Kong.
+We highly appreciate the academic suggestions and manuscript proof-reading by PhD student **Sizhe Chen**’s mentor **Professor Francis K. L. CHAN**, and **Research Assistant Professor Qi Su** at Department of Medicine and Therapeutics, Faculty of Medicine, Chinese University of Hong Kong.
 And we also appreciate the linguistic revision by native citizen **Mrs. Jean O’ Donnell** from New York University, U.S.A.

 ### Have a fun time with AI calculations!!!
 This is a new deep-learning pipeline for AMP predictions.
 On the independent test dataset, it showed robust prediction performance and potentially avoided high false-positive conditions.
 Regarding the overall time costs, it only needs 4.27±0.05 hours for training and predictions on a normal laptop.
 Applying it to the gut microbiomes of cockroach _Blattella germanica_ successfully identified a series of new AMPs with low cytotoxicity and antimicrobial activities in vitro and in vivo.